Registrar: Degrees and Majors

 Degree Conferral Dates

-Pacific University offers five degree conferral dates during the academic year.
-Formal commencement is held in spring only.
+Pacific University offers six degree conferral dates during the academic year.

 Application for Degree